 - Member, Society of Trust and Estate Practitioners

-- Chair, CBA Nova Scotia Wills, Estates & Trusts Section
+- Chair, Canadian Bar Association Nova Scotia Wills, Estates & Trusts Section

 - Secretary, STEP (Society of Estate and Trust Practitioners) Atlantic Executive